 I don’t want to walk away from the many very good humans in my life because someone on TV or the internet tells me that all Trump supporters are stupid.
 I know otherwise.

-So, please, liberals, if we really are the people who care about others, we can’t be perched on our self-made pedestals looking down our noses at Trump supporters.
+So, please, liberals, if we really do care about others, we can’t be perched on our self-made pedestals looking down our noses at Trump supporters.

 Sure, I may think he sucks, but that’s just my opinion.
 It doesn’t make me a better person than someone else.